jcervas/teaching/2024-2025/class-cmu-84-309/AI-Debate-assignment.md

 4. Find "AI Debate Simulation Assignment"
 5. Upload your document or paste your link in the submission text box
 6. Complete the submission by clicking "Submit Assignment"

-### Required Submission Components
-Your submission must include:
-1. The complete debate exchange
-2. Your chosen topic
-3. Time stamps showing the debate occurred within a single session
-4. A brief statement confirming this is your original work

 ### Academic Integrity Guidelines